When we talked about the power of compounding, we usually talked about how your returns compound.

 Typically they are passively managed, which means that unlike the actively managed unit trust, they tries to mirror a stock index such as the Straits Times Index in Singapore, Dow Jones in the USA and DAX in Germany.
 Because their job is to match close to the index, this can be performed by machines and this typically means they can be operated at lower cost.

-As the unit trust, they have their expense ratio as well, but they are lower usually range from 0.05% to 0.75%
+ETFs have their expense ratio as well, but they are lower usually range from 0.05% to 0.75%

 Instead of sales charges and sell charges for unit trust, ETFs are bought over the stock exchange, and so like stocks and bonds, you have to pay a broker a commission to buy and sell them.

-The brokerage provide a platform and so they may levy platform charges such as custodian charges per quarter or per month for them keeping your ETFs in their trust, dividend handling charges for the ETFs that distribute dividends.
+For overseas ETFs, the brokerage provide a platform and so they may levy platform charges such as custodian charges per quarter or per month for them keeping your ETFs in their trust, dividend handling charges for the ETFs that distribute dividends.

 There are also hidden ‘charges’ when dealing with ETFs such as wide bid-ask spreads, tracking errors.